jparker/banditry/README.md

 ## Usage

-Create a class which inherits from `BanditMask` and declare the available bit names and their corresponding values.
+Create a class which inherits from `BanditMask`, and declare the available bit names and their corresponding values.

 ```ruby